tiby312/tagu/README.md

 `render()` requires that the chained together element implements `Locked`.
 If the user chains in a raw element, the whole chain will not implement `Locked`.
 Instead the user would have to use `render_escapable()`.
 The element chaining system works by having each element implement a `render_head()`, and a `render_tail()` function.

+If you want to implement your own custom `Elem` outside of this crate, you can safefully implement `Locked`.
+This crate does not expose an api that allows you to make an `Elem` that isnt locked.

 ### What happened to the tagger crate?